COUNTER-ATTACK! Women in Football

 In the game of football, a counter-strike occurs when one of the teams recovers the ball and advanced quickly towards the goal, without letting the opposing team set its defense.
 This extremely exciting play was the metaphor chosen to tell the story of the sport, prohibited by law in Brazil for decades.

-In the COUNTER-STRIKE!
+In the COUNTER-ATTACK!
 Women in Football exhibition, the word VICTORY has a much broader meaning that just winning matches and championships.
 COUNTER-STRIKE! tells the story of how women had to fight for their right to play the game, for uniforms that matched their bodies, to participate in sports management, to become referees, work in the press, and also for the right to stand in the bleachers.

 It was also a counter-strike inside the Football Museum.
 Inaugurated in 2008 as a space to celebrate the Brazilian identity expressed by means of the sport, our museum only included women players in the long-term exhibition in 2015.
 Until we had an exclusive exhibition for women’s football, four years later, it was a long path of listening, building relationships with the athletes and managers, and understanding that this story should be told from the perspective of those who suffered the most with it: the women themselves.